 The Meeting included 3 session with presentations, heated discussions and Q&A.

-Mace Group presented on how collaboration had helped deliver the transformation in 9 days of the London Excell Centre int a 3800 ICU bed Nightingale Hospital.
+Mace Group presented on how collaboration had helped deliver the transformation in 9 days of Excel London Centre into a 3800 ICU bed Nightingale Hospital.

 Despite the developing Coronavirus pandemic and panic, when construction companies were asked to support the NHS, the whole industry acted as one well lubricated mechanism to support the country and people at the time of a national crisis.
 Design, Procurement, Delivery, Energy Suppliers, Military, Volunteers… there was not a single link in the chain of command and decision-making process, who would put their personal or business interests above people’s needs!

 These are the major points and great example of collaborative behaviour approach to succeed in everyday tasks and tackle industry perception, national housing crisis, climate change challenges and environmental protection for future generation: